vaibhavpallod/miniproject-spring-boot/README.md

 ## Description
-This is a JSP based landing page, for College Student Network like LinkedIn.
-This is a platform for the students of a college to interact and share what they are learning and to share their achievements.
+This is a Spring boot - JSP based landing page, for College Student Network like LinkedIn.
+This is a platform for the students of a college to interact and share what they are learning and and thier achievements.
 Here they can learn from their peers about their approach to learn the appropriate skills.